NEED ADDITIONAL ASSISTANCE? Reach out to us via email: email@example.com or call us at: 360-915-9724 / 888-977-6693

 Our devices mimic the kinematic coupling seen in the stable motion of anatomic fingers.
 Building on this and giving consideration to efficient load bearing postures, we provide tools that both mimic biology and behave quite differently, with the overall goal being to create a useful end effector capable of dexterity and strength.
 Our devices are often used for 12-16 hours per day on hard-labor jobs.

 Naked Prosthetics’ goal is to change the harsh reality facing individuals after these all too common injuries and ensure that no one loses his or her vocation as a result.
 Our team works daily to innovate in a space where much innovation is needed and where technology has not yet lived up to its promise.
-We deliver solutions than can handle the load.
+We deliver solutions that can handle the load.

 “I put my prostheses to the test.
 Wearing them every day to work as a mechanic for grip, strength, and stability.”